IgniteUI/igniteui-angular/README.md

 npm install
 ```

-Demos can be run using either the [lite server](https://github.com/johnpapa/lite-server):
+Demos can run using either the [lite server](https://github.com/johnpapa/lite-server):
 ```
 npm start
 ```
 or by pointing a server of your choosing to the root directory of the repo (e.g. Virtual Directory in IIS pointing to this folder).
-Either way works by simply opening html files from the samples folder (`samples/index.html`) afterwards.
+Either way works by opening html files from the samples folder (`samples/index.html`) afterwards.
 The start script will also build and watch TypeScript files.
 For other options use the commands below.

 ## Build